Zhongzhou/the-learning-plumber/pages/testpage.md

+# A hidden page

+I found out that if you delete the front matter of the page, it won't appear in the navigation menu, so I can create many more pages without clogging the navigation menu too much so it looks odd.

+The page still shows up correctly though

 ---
-tags: [tag1, tag2, tag3]
----

-# Test

-What if the page doesn't have a title?

-I'm testing if I can create page without it showing up on the navigation banner.

-I'm testing if what will happen if it doesn't have a header.